abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/model_behind_scene_overview.rst

 ..  only:: draft

-    Beside the basics constraints we just saw in the previous sub-section, the RL use constraints to avoid cycles, constraints to model the ``Disjunction``\s and *pick-up and delivery* constraints.
+    Beside the basics constraints we just overviewed in the previous sub-section, the RL use constraints to avoid cycles, constraints to model the ``Disjunction``\s and *pick-up and delivery* constraints.

 No cycle constraint
 ^^^^^^^^^^^^^^^^^^^^